The race is always fun, but the portages are tough!

 A 13 km family and youth race launches from Samuel de Champlain Provincial Park, joining the finish line at Mattawa Island (with only 1 portage) to give beginners and up-and-coming paddlers a taste of the river and the race.

 The coveted NBMCA Mattawa River Canoe Race Trophy is awarded to the team with the best overall time.
 Category champions are awarded with unique medals.
 Prizes are awarded to the top three finishers in each category with Category champions being honoured with a unique medal that captures the spirit of the race and the region.
-Participants who pre-register by June 30 receive a memento of their accomplishment.
+Participants who pre-register by June 30 receive a race shirt.

 Paddlers who have participated in the race for five, ten, or fifteen years enter the Five and Dime Club and receive commemorative pins.
 (Would you believe there are paddlers who've raced 25+ years?
 And the oldest paddler - 78 years young!)